adobe/sizewatcher/README.md

 ### generic checker

-Could be reused by other checkers, or manually configured in `.sizechecker` (but wait for some use cases for finding the right abstraction; e.g. maven dependencies aren't in a single folder).
+Could be reused by other checkers, or manually configured in `.sizewatcher` (but wait for some use cases for finding the right abstraction; e.g. maven dependencies aren't in a single folder).

 - specify name
 - specify directory to measure, with exclusions